advancedhosters-attic/hipanel/.hidev/commits.md

 ## Under development

+- Added use of params.php from yii2-asset-advancedhosters for common/config/params.php
+    - bd52636 2015-08-31 used params.php from yii2-asset-advancedhosters for common/config/params.php (sol@hiqdev.com)
 - Added ProjectAsset with css for logo instead of hipanel-theme-adminlte
     - 464eaf2 2015-08-24 + css for logo (sol@hiqdev.com)
     - d9ec49d 2015-08-23 - require */hipane-theme-adminlte (sol@hiqdev.com)